 \section{Non-linearizable torus actions}

-The examples of non-linearizable torus actions, as well as a way to study those, were developed by Asanuma \cite{Asanuma}.
-It is not difficult to observe that most of Asanuma's proof technique can be carried to the free associative case without loss.
+Examples of non-linearizable torus actions, as well as a method of studying them, were developed by Asanuma \cite{Asanuma}.
+It is not difficult to observe that most of Asanuma's technique of proof can be carried to the free associative case without loss.
 As in Asanuma's case, the existence of non-linearizable torus actions is tied to the existence of so-called non-rectifiable ideals in the appropriate algebras.
-This section establishes that fact and discusses consequences.
+This section establishes that fact and discusses some consequences.
 We will be brief, referring the reader to the original work \cite{Asanuma} for a more thorough exposition.
-One rather remarkable feature of Asanuma's technique is the fact that, modulo minor details and replacements, it may be repeated almost verbatim in the associative category -- a situation similar to the one we have observed in the Bia\l{}ynicki-Birula's theorem on the action of the maximal torus.
-This seems to be a peculiar circumstance, in light of the negative answer to the automorphism lifting problem provided in \cite{KBYu}.
+One rather remarkable feature of Asanuma's technique is the fact that, modulo minor details and modifications, it may be repeated almost verbatim in the associative setting -- a situation similar to the one we have observed in the Bia\l{}ynicki-Birula's theorem on the action of the maximal torus.
+This circumstance is curious, as one might not expect the existence of such a linearizable mapping in general, in light of the negative answer to the automorphism lifting problem provided in \cite{KBYu}.